benwilcock/systems-techdocs/tanzu-application-platform-system/docs/get-started-devs.md

 The Tanzu IDE Plugins can assist you from right inside your favorite IDE.
 These plugins can help you begin new projects, deploy and debug code, and provide a permanent link to the status of your apps running on the platform.

 See [Tanzu IDE Plugins](ide-plugins.md).

+## Get Context Through The Tanzu Developer Portal

+The [Tanzu Developer Portal](tanzu-developer-portal.md) provides all your teams with a rich set of features to create, document, observe, and manage enterprise applications running on Tanzu Application Platform.
+The Tanzu Developer Portal offers deep contextual awareness of what is running on your platform, the APIs available, and who owns each piece.

 ## Get Tanzu Smart With The Learning Center